 - for gases viscosity increases with temperature

-Three types of devices are used in viscosity measurements
+Three types of devices are used to measure viscosity

 - capillary tube viscometer